open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 #### 2.1 Minimal Agent Behaviors

-OVON-compliant dialog agents must support all event types in order to be considered fully compliant.
-This section documents the minimal behavior expected from an OVON-compliant dialog agent.
+OVON-compliant dialog assistants must support all event types in order to be considered fully compliant.
+This section documents the minimal behavior expected from an OVON-compliant dialog assistant.

 * utterance events - spoken or written natural language
   * _utterance_  -  Answer the speaker with an utterance in return.